ipepe/rails-users-manage-example/README.md

 These are some special considerations you may need to keep in mind when running your application on OpenShift.

+### Ruby version ###
+Openshift container runs on Ruby version: "2.0.0-p645".
+Also apriopriate ".ruby-version" file is added to repository to help with development on exact version as openshift ruby runtime.

 ### Database ###
 Your application is configured to use your OpenShift database in Production mode.